Non-Stationary Inventory Control with Lead Times: Related Literature

-Beyond finite state and action spaces, \cite{domingues2021kernel} derive regret guarantees for non-stationary RL with Lipschitz continuous cost functions of ${\tilde{\mathcal{O}}(H^2 \min\{ V^{1/3} (T/H)^{\frac{2d+2}{2d+3}}, V^{1/2} (T/H)^{\frac{2d+1}{2d+2}}\})}$, where $d$ is the covering dimension of the state-action space equipped with a metric, and the variation budget is known.
-This result naturally covers inventory control problems, but the dimension $d$ is linear in the lead time, resulting in exponential dependence in contrast to the polynomial dependence we establish.
+Beyond finite state and action spaces, \cite{domingues2021kernel} derive regret guarantees for non-stationary finite horizon RL with Lipschitz continuous cost functions of ${\tilde{\mathcal{O}}(H^2 \min\{ V^{1/3} (T/H)^{\frac{2d+2}{2d+3}}, V^{1/2} (T/H)^{\frac{2d+1}{2d+2}}\})}$, where $d$ is the covering dimension of the state-action space equipped with a metric, and the variation budget is known.
+This naturally covers inventory control problems, but the dimension $d$ is linear in the lead time, resulting in exponential in contrast to the polynomial dependence we establish.
 Overall, existing approaches to non-stationary RL typically require either a known amount of non-stationarity, or finite state–action spaces.
-However, when applied to inventory control with positive lead times, the state space grows exponentially in the lead time.
+However, when applied to inventory control, the state space grows exponentially in the lead time.

 \paragraph{Inventory Control with Non-Stationary Demand.} Early work on inventory control under non-stationarity assumes that the demand process follows a specific parametric form, such as Markovian or autoregressive processes \citep{sethi1997optimality,graves1999single,treharne2002adaptive}.
 A complementary stream adopts forecast-based frameworks, which serially apply time-series estimation techniques to inform subsequent replenishment decisions \citep{cao2019quantile,ren2024data}.
 These studies emphasize the tight interaction between demand forecasting methods and inventory control, showing how forecast bias, uncertainty, and model misspecification propagate into replenishment decisions under evolving demand patterns \citep{strijbosch2011interaction,goltsos2022inventory,babai2025fifty}.
 Recent contributions extend this using supervised and deep reinforcement learning methods to adapt policies directly from demand forecasts or other contextual information \citep{dehaybe2024deep,temizoz2025zero}.
 Our work contributes to the literature on fully data-driven, non-parametric methods with performance guarantees.